Hi, I’m Cherry

 Behaviour & Training

 I have made lots of progress considering how fearful I was coming into a kennel environment.
-My carers are amazed how quickly I flourished once I realised they weren’t all that scary, now I am able to say Hi to everyone and get love after a brief introduction!
+My carers are amazed how quickly I flourished once I realised they weren’t all that scary, now I am able to say Hi to everyone when Im on my walks and get some love after a brief introduction (I dont like head rubs, bum and belly rubs only thanks! )

-In the future, if I do find situations scary, I need my new human to make sure I feel safe so I don’t feel the need to revert and react like I did when I first came to the Sanctuary.
+In the future, if I do find situations scary, I need my new human to make sure I feel safe.
 I need understanding handler who will advocate for me and ensure other people give me my space when needed!

-My carer says I am doing brilliantly at meeting new people now but it is clear I have become quite attatched to my primary carers and I still struggle letting new people do things like putting my harness on or when my carer leaves the room.
-This is just because they were the first people I trusted after being so scared so it will take a few meets before I feel as safe with new people but I promise I will love you (and smother you with kisses when I do!!)
+My carer says I am doing brilliantly at meeting new people now when I feel safe out on walks with my trusted handlers but I still really dont like other people coming into my safe space (like my kennel) until I’ve really learned to trust you.
+This is just because they were the first people I trusted after being so scared so it will take several meets before I feel as safe with new people but I promise I will love you (and smother you with kisses when I do!!)

 My health & Medical Information